 If the Plan Document doesn’t already permit loans from the plan, the Plan Document will need to be amended to allow loans before the plan sponsor can issue a coronavirus related loan to a participant.

 Participants with a current outstanding loan with a repayment due from March 27, 2020 until December 31, 2020 can suspend their loan repayments for up to one year.
 The remaining loan payments and interest can be amortized over the extended period, which would increase an employee’s take-home pay for a higher cash flow during this year.

 The CARES Act waives RMDs for the calendar year 2020 for 401(k), 403(b), 457(b) plans and IRAs.
 This provision is especially important for retirees who would otherwise be taking RMDs in 2020.
 RMDs are based off of the account balance as of the end of the prior year, so December 31, 2019.
 With this provision, retirees are no longer required to take the RMDs and pay taxes on them at a time when their account balances may be lower now than when the distribution amount was calculated.
 This provision is similar to the RMD suspension applied in 2009 after the financial crisis of 2008, which worked well for many retirees.

 Do I need to amend my plan?

 Retirement plans are permitted to adopt the Coronavirus-related distribution and loan rules immediately, regardless of whether the plan currently includes these provisions.
 Plans have until the end of the 2022 plan year to retroactively adopt an amendment to reflect the recent changes.
 But, the plans must be in operational compliance with the new provisions from the time the provisions are put in place.

 Potential Deadline Extensions

 Have questions?
 Contact us.
-Our team of experts can walk you through the CARES Act changes that may be affecting your retirement plan.
+Our team of experts can help you navigate the CARES Act and your retirement plan.